 When it comes to Pearl, the only two kits that come as full setups are the Pearl Roadshow and the Pearl Export.

-Some Pearl kits like the Pearl Midtown cost around $600 while others have the potential to cost ten times that amount.
+Some Pearl kits like the Pearl Midtown cost around $600 while others such as the Masterworks Series have the potential to cost ten times that amount.
 Choose which one you think will go the furthest with how much you paid for it.

 Intermediate vs Pro Pearl Kits